po1sigala/live/01-Class-Content/17-CS/01-Activities/06-Stu_Stacks/README.md

-# 🏗️ Implement a Stack using a Class
+# 🏗️ Implement a Stack by using a Class

 Work with a partner to implement the following user story: